-- fallimento (Royal Decree No 267 of 16 March 1942, abbreviated to l.f.); - concordato preventivo (Art.
-160 et seq of Royal Decree No 267 of 16 March 1942); - amministrazione controllata (Art.
-187 et seq of Royal Decree No 267 of 16 March 1942); - liquidazione coatta amministrativa (Art 194 et seq of Royal Decree No 267 of 16 March 1942).
-This form of winding up occurs for reasons other than the insolvency of the debtor, and for special categories of undertakings of major economic importance.
+- fallimento (Royal Decree No 267 of 16 March 1942, abbreviated to LF);

+- concordato preventivo (Royal Decree No 267 of 16 March 1942, ss.
+160 et seq.);

+- amministrazione controllata (Royal Decree No 267 of 16 March 1942, ss.
+187 et seq.;

+- liquidazione coatta amministrativa (Royal Decree No 267 of 16 March 1942, ss.
+194 et seq.).
+This form of winding-up occurs for reasons other than the insolvency of the debtor, and for special categories of undertakings of major economic importance.
 An administrative stage may precede a true judicial stage: the judicial authority may establish that a state of insolvency exists without any intervention on the part of the administrative authorities.
-As soon as this judgment is given, it gives rise to the same effects as a bankruptcy judgment; - amministrazione straordinaria delle grandi imprese in crisi (Decree Law No 26 of 30 January 1979 transformed into Law No 95 of 3 April 1979).
-This is a reorganization procedure lasting three years at the most, which constitutes a special form of liquidazione coatta amministrativa for undertakings whose debts are five time greater than their existing capital, provided the latter amounts to at least Lit 20 thousand million.
-It commences with a declaration by the court that payments have ceased, followed by a decree of the Minister for Industry initiating the procedure which gives rise to the usual effects (prohibition against disposals, suspension of proceedings, invalidity ...).
-The objectives of the procedure are: to replace the head of the undertaking by Government commissioners, to extend the procedure to all the companies belonging to the group, to carry on its operations and to plan a new structure for the group, possibly involving a guarantee from the State.
+As soon as this judgment is given, it gives rise to the same effects as a bankruptcy judgment;

+- amministrazione straordinaria delle grandi imprese in crisi (Decree Law No 26 of 30 January 1979 transformed into Act No 95 of 3 April 1979).
+This is a reorganization procedure lasting three years at the most, which constitutes a special form of liquidazione coatta amministrativa for undertakings whose debts are five times greater than their existing capital, provided the latter amounts to at least LIT 20000 million.
+It commences with a declaration by the court that payments have ceased, followed by a decree of the Minister for Industry initiating the procedure which gives rise to the usual effects (prohibition against disposals, suspension of proceedings, invalidity, etc.).
+The objectives of the procedure are: to replace the head of the undertaking by government commissioners, to extend the procedure to all the companies belonging to the group, to carry on its operations and to plan a new structure for the group, possibly involving a guarantee from the State.